ngrok/ngrok-docs/docs/integrations/plivo/webhooks.md

 The ngrok signature webhook verification feature allows ngrok to assert that requests from your Plivo webhook are the only traffic allowed to make calls to your localhost app.

-**Note:** This ngrok feature requires a Pro or Enterprise license.
+**Note:** This ngrok feature is limited to 500 validations per month on free ngrok accounts.
+For unlimited, upgrade to Pro or Enterprise.

 This is a quick step to add extra protection to your application.

-1. Access [Plivo Console](https://console.plivo.com/) and sign in using your Plivo account.
+1. Access the [Plivo Console](https://console.plivo.com/) and sign in using your Plivo account.

 1. On the **Overview** page, click the eye icon next to **Auth Token** and then copy the value that appears.